 www.govdeals.com or call GovDeals at (866) 377-1494.Home » Services » League Programs

 Through Sophicity, AML now offers a service, "IT in a Box," which provides cities with state-of-the-art information technology tools supported by experienced, highly skilled IT professionals.
-Congratulations to the cities of Yellville and Bethel Heights for being the first two municipalities in Arkansas to sign on with "IT in a Box!"
+Congratulations to the city of Bethel Heights for being the first municipality in Arkansas to sign on with "IT in a Box!"
 We will keep you updated on their progress.

-Read about the Bethel Heights case study and how IT in a Box has benefitted their city.
+Read about the Bethel Heights case study and the Forrest City case study, and how IT in a Box has benefitted their cities.

-Learn more about this service by downloading the IT in a Box brochure and process.
+Learn more about this service by downloading the IT in a Box brochure.